Princeton Tigers Logo

 The Princeton Tigers logo is bold and snarling.
-Demonstrates the agility, strength, and quick, sharp throws the players are capable of.
-The logo combines a love for the sport and the institution the teams represent.
+Demonstrates the agility, strength, and quick, sharp throws that the players are capable of.
+The logo combines a love of the sport and the institutions the teams represent.

 Princeton Tigers: Brand overview

-The Princeton Tigers is the Princeton University athletic movement from New Jersey, consisting of 38 women’s and men’s teams in 20 sports.
+The Princeton Tigers are Princeton University’s athletic movement in New Jersey, comprising 38 women’s and men’s teams in 20 sports.
 The Princeton Tigers logo is most often seen at NCAA competitions.

 Approximately 1,000 students from the university are involved in sporting events.
-The community boasts accomplishments in NCAA games, where they have won about 20 times in lacrosse, fencing, golf, field hockey, and many times in rowing.
+The community boasts accomplishments in NCAA games, having won about 20 times in lacrosse, fencing, golf, and field hockey, and many times in rowing.
 John Mack is the director of the movement.

 Meaning and History